-Bryn Athyn College offers two on-site degree programs, as well as an articulation agreement with Rosemont College.
+Bryn Athyn College offers three on-site degree programs, as well as an articulation agreement with Duquesne's The Palumbo-Donahue School of Business and Rosemont College.

 Our on-site graduate programs focus on religious studies, and are both specifically designed for students who are interested in studying the teachings of the New Church within a broader religious context.

 - The MS in Special Education with a literacy concentration prepares candidates to support students experiencing a range of learning differences, with an emphasis on addressing the needs of struggling readers.

 - The Graduate Certificate in language-based learning disability and interventions studies offers educators the knowledge and skills required to meet the needs of struggling readers.

 - The Bryn Athyn College Master of Divinity architecture program is a three-year degree that leads toward ordination as a minister for the New Church (www.newchurch.org).

 - The Master of Arts in Religious Studies degree is designed to enable students to study the teachings of the New Church in-depth through part-time or full-time academic study.